alanmaydwell/password-validator/README.md

 The response just confirms whether the password is valid or not but does not give the reason(s) why.

 ## Requirements
 Password validator written using just default Python 3.11 without any optional or third-party modules.
+Might not work with earlier versions of Python due to way type-hinting used.

-Although unit tests and linting do require third-party modules which can be installed using the pipfile as described below.
+Note the unit tests and linting do require third-party modules which can be installed using the pipfile as described below.

 ## Unit Tests and Linting